david-thrower/cerebros-core-algorithm-alpha/README.md

 ... # lots of summaries of training trials
 ...

+metric_to_rank_by is: 'val_root_mean_squared_error'
+Type of metric_to_rank_by is: <class 'str'>
-Best result this trial was: 169.04592895507812
+Best result this trial was: 24866.931640625
 Type of best result: <class 'float'>
-Best model name: 2023_01_12_23_42_cerebros_auto_ml_test_meta_0/models/tr_0000000000000006_subtrial_0000000000000000 ...
+Best model name: 2025_08_19 20_31_cerebros_auto_ml_test_meta_0/models/tr_0000000000000001_subtrial_0000000000000000.keras
+...

 ```
 ---
-## Summary of Results
+### Summary of Results
   - Ames housing data set, not pre-processed or scaled, non-numerical columns dropped:
-- House sell price predictions, val_rmse $169.04592895507812.
+  - House sell price predictions, val_rmse $23,864.65.
   - The mean sale price in the data was $180,796.06.
-- Val set RMSE was 0.0935% of the mean sale price.
-In other words, on average, the model predicted the sale price accurate to less than 0.1% of the actual sale price.
-Yes, you are reading it right.
-Less than 1/10 of a percent off on average.
+  - Val set RMSE was 13.20% of the mean sale price.
+  - In other words, on average, the model’s predictions were within about 13% of the actual sale price.
   - There was no pre-trained base model used.
-The data in [ames.csv](ames.csv) which was selected for training is the only data any of the model's weights have ever seen.
+The data in [ames.csv](https://github.com/david-thrower/cerebros-core-algorithm-alpha/blob/main/ames.csv) which was selected for training is the only data any of the model's weights have ever seen.

 For further details, see ![documentation/examples/use-example-detailed.md](documentation/examples/use-example-detailed.md)